NuGet/Home/proposed/2022/Package-Source-Mapping-VS-Options.md

 **Result:**

 In this example, the user pinned the source `contoso` and did not specify any specific package source mappings.
-All packages will come from the source `contoso` due to matching the `*` pattern.
-Alternatively, the user could have added `*` as the package ID and selected `contoso` as the source on the package source mappings page.
+All packages will come from the source `contoso` due to matching the `*` pattern and since no other sources are pinned.
+There is a source mapping precedence, so if there is more than one source pinned, the one with the longest pattern matched will have precedence.
+Alternatively, the user could have added `*` as the package pattern and selected `contoso` as the source on the package source mappings page.
 These two options would be written to the solution level config and read by the package sources page in the same way.

 ### Accessibility